GSA-TTS/identity-handbook/_articles/project-principles.md

 ## Strategic pillars

 ### Help agencies focus on their core missions, not identity
 *We do the work so agencies don’t have to.* Login.gov enables and creates a seamless way for the public to engage and interact with their agency through a secure, user friendly login experience.
-We are a a trustworthy government partner to the governement agencies that integrate with login.gov.
+We are a trustworthy government partner to the government agencies that integrate with login.gov.

 ### Lower barriers to accessing government services for the public
 *We decrease the friction of using government services online.*